-1. Ensure the valve grommets are aligned properly.
-The two pairs of grommets, with a larger space between them, serve to indicate where the valve is folded.
+1. The valve has the fold points sewn close to the first grommets and is used to line up the grommets and to seal the valve.
 When folded correctly all the grommets will line up.
 When the valve is correctly installed in the bucket, the folded seal will be parallel to the ballast.

 - 2. Ensure the new purse lines are melted at the loose end and have a large enough knot to be secured at the fender washer. - 3.
 If you are using new SEI-supplied purse strings, note the black mark.
 This mark is centred on the ring when tying.
-If you are using uncut nylon line, place a mark at the approximate tie length based on the chart on the previous page.
+If you are using uncut nylon line, place a mark at approximately 37" above the washer.

 - 4. Thread the purse lines, alternating from one side of the valve to the other. - 5.
-Starting from one end-fold of the valve, tie the purse line to the metal ring at the mark with a round turn and three half hitches.

-6. Work towards the other end, tying the lines with equal tension from alternate sides of the ring.
+Starting from one end-fold of the valve, tie the purse line to the metal ring at the mark with a round turn and three half hitch knots. - 6.
+Work towards the other end, tying the lines with equal tension from alternate sides of the ring.